-Born in Canada, raised in Poland, shaped by Singapore — Philip Skoczkowski is an image-maker, scholar, and cultural researcher whose work operates at the intersection of visual practice, participatory inquiry, and the deeper architecture of human identity.
+Born in Canada, raised in Poland, shaped by Singapore — Philip Skoczkowski commands attention with a striking visual voice.
+An image-maker, scholar, and cultural researcher, his work sits at the crossroads of visual practice, participatory inquiry, and the deeper architecture of human identity.

 He picked up a camera as a teenager documenting streets, underground music venues, and life as it unfolded — an instinct not just to capture, but to understand.